MLHale/containerize-experiment-stimuli/README.md

 [Output](docs/testing_output/compare_output.png)

 ## License
-containerize-experiment-stimuli is released under the MIT license, which may be found in the LICENSE file
+StudySandboxx is released under the MIT license, which may be found in the LICENSE file